 There is not necessarily a straightforward answer to the question, “What is the one cause of pancreatic cancer?”
-Pancreatic cancer is primarily caused by genetic mutations, which can be hereditary or a result of exposure to certain environmental factors.
+Pancreatic cancer is primarily caused by genetic mutations in cancer patients, which can be hereditary or a result of exposure to certain environmental factors.

 What are the Stages of Pancreatic Cancer?

 Staging starts with a numbering system ranging from stage 0 to stage IV.
 The higher the number, the more advanced pancreatic cancer is and the farther that it has spread.
 Stage 0 is sometimes referred to as carcinoma in situ, meaning that the cells are precancerous in a limited area.
-However, it is often difficult to identify the beginning stages of pancreatic cancer as the disease rarely presents itself until it has reached more advanced stages.
+However, in most pancreatic cancer cases it is often difficult to identify the beginning pancreatic cancer stage as the disease rarely presents itself until it has reached more advanced pancreatic cancer stages.